Lawn & Garden Tips

 - Plant for Earth/Arbor Day.
 Show Mother Nature some love by planting a tree, shrub or a basket of flowers to celebrate.

 - Roses in Bloom.
 Now is a great time to choose from over 50 types of roses that are now in bloom.
 Choose from roses known for the fragrance, for cutting or landscape roses that require little care.
+If your roses have any issues stop by and our horticulturalists can assist.

 - Release Good Bugs.
 Release good garden bugs like ladybugs and praying mantis into the garden to eat bad bugs like aphids and thrips.
+Be sure to release at dusk to help them stay in your garden.

 - Water Wisely.
 As the weather warms up its important to water your garden.
 Maximize water use by watering between 6-9am with a deep watering.
+This means you want to water until right before you see runoff.
+This encourages deep root growth which in turns means a healthier plant.
+Drip irrigation can also help you save water; we can help you get started.

 - Plant Summer Blooming Bulbs.
-Now is the time to plant Gladioli, Dahlias and Lilies for summer blooms.
+Now is the time to plant Gladioli, Dahlias and Lilies for summer blooms

 In the House